 Before getting started on your investing, take a few moments to think about what is really important to you…

 If you spend time thinking about it (and honestly many people haven’t) you likely have one big top priority.
-Some people can quickly tell you what their driving dream is, but many people need to spend some time on this.
+Some people can quickly tell you what their driving dream is, but many people need to spend time on this.
 Understanding what is really important to you can have a huge impact on planning all parts of your life and the actions you take when presented with different options.

-Here is an article with a couple specific questions to help walk you through the process of clarifying what is really important to you in life, and then what the goals and priorities need to be to align with that life-guiding vision.
+Here is an article with a couple of specific questions to help walk you through the process of clarifying what is really important to you in life, and then what the goals and priorities need to be to align with that life-guiding vision.
 I highly recommend that everyone read that article.
-It isn’t too long but has been known to have profound impact on individual’s thinking about their life.
+It isn’t too long but has been known to have a profound impact on an individual’s thinking about their life.

 6. Make Sure You Understand Investing Basics